 Good question.
-To clarify, we are talking about “Follow-Up Plans” as they relate to users who complete one of our health risk assessments (HRAs).
+To clarify, we are talking about “Follow-Up Plans” as they relates to users who complete one of our health risk assessments (HRAs).
 First of all, each Medicom HRA has a “primary result.”
 For example, our flagship Heart Health Assessment calculates a person’s 10-year risk of developing cardiovascular disease.
 The result values in this particular assessment can be 1 of 5 risk levels: Unknown, Low, Moderate, High, and High Risk + Existing Condition.

 Follow-up Plans define up to 4 possible things that happen when a user completes an assessment.
 Two are things the user sees, and two are things happening behind the scenes.

 - CTAs: User sees up to 3 “calls to actions” that display on the results page.
 These are client-defined and are typically clickable.